 September 19, 2004 - Chairman of the 16th CPC Central Committee and the Central Military Commission.

 March 13, 2005 - Chairman of the Central Military Commission of the PRC.

-January 30-February 10, 2007- Hu makes an eight-nation tour through Africa.
-During the trip, Hu negotiates more than $1 billion of trade deals, loans, and debt cancellations with countries such as Liberia, Sudan and South Africa.
+January 30-February 10, 2007- Makes an eight-nation tour through Africa.
+During the trip, Hu negotiates more than $1 billion of trade deals, loans and debt cancellations with countries such as Liberia, Sudan and South Africa.

-May 7, 2008 - Hu makes the first visit to Japan by a Chinese leader in ten years.
+May 7, 2008 - Makes the first visit to Japan by a Chinese leader in 10 years.

-April 1, 2009 - Meets with President Barack Obama for the first time during economic summit in London.
+April 1, 2009 - Meets US President Barack Obama for the first time during economic summit in London.

 January 18-21, 2011 - Travels to the United States for a four-day visit.
 The visit includes a state dinner at the White House.